January 15, 2019

 According to News Atlas:

-Microneedle patches have some great advantages: People can administer them at home without needing medical supervision, and because the needles end up in the skin, there's no hazardous waste from sharps.
+Microneedle patches have a wide range of advantages: people can administer them at home without needing medical supervision, and because the needles end up in the skin, there's no hazardous sharps waste.
 They're also relatively inexpensive and don't need to be refrigerated, making them easier to store and transport.

-While the patch works similarly to other patches, Georgia Tech researchers developed a new design that would let it slowly release the hormone dose over a month.
-Tiny air bubbles are added to the tops of the microneedles, so that when the patch is shifted sideways the needles break off easily.
-The microneedles made of levonorgestrel are mixed with polymers that safely break down in the body, releasing the drug for weeks at a time, and potentially longer.
+While it works in the same general way as the other patches, the Georgia Tech researchers developed a new design that would let it slowly release the payload over a month.
+Tiny air bubbles are molded into the tops of the microneedles, so that when the patch is shifted sideways the needles break off easily.
+The microneedles are made of the active ingredient levonorgestrel, mixed with polymers that safely break down in the body, releasing the drug for weeks at a time, and potentially longer.